 bankruptcy might be lost if the right steps are not taken soon enough.
-If you are problems, get in to see a skilled bankruptcy attorney as early as possible.
+If you are problems, get in to see an attorney as early as possible.
+The more time

 Transferring assets to relatives or friends

 Transferring assets to relatives or friends without adequate consideration is usually deemed fraudulent by the Bankruptcy Court.
 The transfer is usually reversed, and is, therefore, ineffective.
 If the property was exempt, you will lose the exemption when the trustee reverses the transfer.
 Worst of all, the transfer may become a basis by which the Court will deny a future bankruptcy discharge of debts altogether.
 This is the worst of all possible worlds.
 You lose the asset, you lose the exemption if one was available, and you are not eligible for bankruptcy relief.
-If you have made transfers of money or property, it may be possible to put you in a position where you could still get a discharge, but you should see a skilled bankruptcy attorney immediately to evaluate the options to undo or minimize the harm of an improper transfer.
+If you have made transfers of money or property, it may be possible to put you in a position where you could still get a discharge, but you should see an attorney immediately to evaluate the options to undo or minimize the harm of an improper transfer.

 Playing credit card roulette